Gertjan423/index_test_course/chapter4.md

 *** =sct

---- type:NormalExercise lang:r xp: skills: key:9ad2e2e95a
+--- type:NormalExercise lang:python xp: skills: key:c8dbaeaa7a
 ## A subset of keys
 Join based on just the x variable.
 What will happen to the duplicate y and z variables?